RECOMMENDED BROWSERS - The following browsers are recommended when using DELPROS: Chrome, Safari, Firefox, or Edge.

 Whom do I contact with questions about the current electrical code used in Delaware?

 Answer: The State Fire Marshall’s Office adopts, with amendments, the version of the National Electrical Code (NEC) used in Delaware (e.g. 2008).
 This is not available online.

 Licensed Delaware electrical inspection agencies use the current NEC as adopted by the State Fire Marshall’s Office to perform inspections in Delaware.
 Contact a licensed electrical inspection agency with any questions about the electrical code.
 The list of licensed Inspection Agencies are located on the Homeowner Permit webpage .

 If I am an employee of a company, school district or state agency, do I need a license to do electrical work for my employer?

 Answer: Generally, you must have an electrical license even if you are doing electrical work only for your employer.
 However, see 24 Del.
 C. §1419 in the License Law for a list of exceptions.

 Is there a grandfather period (an exam waiver period) for Residential Electrician application?

-Answer: Yes.
-The Board office must receive your application before March 1st 2019.
+Answer: Yes, however, the March 1, 2019 deadline for this period has passed.
 For more information, see Section 5 of 24 Del.
 C. HB 457.